MarnoJacobs13/Discord-Plex-Bot/README.md

 messages.read
 bot
 Install the Bot on your Discord server by generating an invite link in the Developer Console and inviting it to your server.

+Plex Setup
+To find the Plex URL and Plex Token, right click on a movie in your plex server and click on "Get Info".
+Click on "View XML".
+Copy the URL.
+The Plex URL will be the first value and the token will be at the end.

+ENV
+Create a .env file in the root of the project:
+PLEXURL = 'plex url' # eg https://192-123-4-567.aaaaaaaaaaaaaaaaaaaaaa.plex.direct:12345/
+PLEXTOKEN = 'plex token'
+discordToken = 'discord bot token' moviesPath = "path to folder containing plex movies" plexMovieServer = "name of plex server" seriesPath = "path to folder containing plex series" rootPath = "path to root folder containing movies / series subfolders"

 Running the Bot
 To start the bot, simply run the main.py file